moderntribe/square-one/docs/backend/cli.md

 Page name value should be treated like a cpt/tax name.
 usage: `wp s1 generate settings <settings-page-name>`

+`wp s1 import meta`<BR>
+Imports field groups created in ACF and optionally removes them from the database.
+usage: `wp s1 import meta` will provide a list of commands that can be run to import field groups.
+`wp s1 import meta <field_group> [--delete-group]` will import the named field group.

 #### Utility ####
 `wp s1 import meta`<BR>
 Lists all the ACF Custom Field groups created in wp-admin and provides commands to convert them to code.